 23 native plant species have been selected for our Backyard Habitat program.
 The plants have stickers with the species' names on them.

-Before you plant natives
+Before you plant native flora

 - Prepare the site

 - Plan for the mature height of the plants and for root growth

 - Dig a hole at least twice as wide and slightly deeper than the tube size.

 - Loosen the soil at the sides of the planting hole.
 Fill the hole with water and allow to drain away.

 - Place the gently loosened plant in the planting hole.
 Backfill the soil so that the top of the root ball is level with the surrounding soil.

 - Press the backfill down with your hands and shape the soil surface slightly to hold water.

 - Water the plant well after planting, making sure the soil is moist but not soggy.